 This challenging role involves more than just ensuring data centers are secure, co-located and accessible.
 A data architect is responsible for the complicated processes that are essential to making strategic business decisions.

 Because data is now taking center stage in many organizations, demand for data architects is intensifying.
-The salary midpoint for a data architect is $133,500.
+According to the 2019 Robert Half Technology Salary Guide, the salary midpoint for a data architect is $133,500.

 You can use the Robert Half Technology Salary Calculator to find salary information specific to your city.